When we do not give up praying confidence works miracles!

 What then shall we say to this?
 If God is for us, who is against us?
 He who did not spare his own Son but gave him up for us all, will he not also give us all things with him?
 Romans 8:31

 I’ll never forget the first time I saw my daughter Lucia.
-I was a lector for Sunday Mass and sitting in the front row.
+I was a lector for Sunday Mass and sat in the front row.
 When it was time for the congregation to receive Holy Communion I noticed a familiar face coming forward, Patti, who attended a bible study I facilitated along with two other ladies, and there among her family was someone I had never recognized before, a young girl who went up to receive a blessing from the priest.
-After the blessing Lucia walked with her family around my pew to get back to her seat.
+After the blessing, Lucia walked with her family around my pew to get back to her seat.
 My heart leaped upon seeing her beautiful face.
 I’ve since wondered if I might have felt a glimpse of what Elizabeth felt in the joy of St. John leaping within her womb when they greeted the Mother of God who was pregnant with Jesus.
-Lucia’s presence made a deep impression upon my heart and spirit.
+Lucia’s presence made a deep impression on my heart and spirit.
 I smiled, thinking to myself how blessed was the mother of such a child!

 Becoming a Foster-Parent

 Through our licensing agency, the journey of becoming foster-parents took a worthwhile investment of our time, focus, and emotional energy.
 It involved having a home-study completed by an assigned caseworker who conducted several interviews with my husband and me on various topics such as education, employment, relationships, social life, family background, and finances to name a few.
 It also included our giving references, and fingerprints for background checks, and required that we look at our readiness and reasons for wanting to foster.
 We learned that as meticulous as the home-study process had been it was in place to protect the children as well as those discerning the process of fostering.